A Simple and Effective Reinforcement Learning Method for Text-to-Image Diffusion Fine-tuning: REINFORCE vs. PPO: A Sample Efficiency-Effectiveness Trade-Off

 While unbiased, the \ac{IS} estimator can exhibit high variance~\citep{mcbook}.
 This high variance may lead to unstable training dynamics.
 Additionally, significant divergence between the current policy $ \pi_{\theta} $ and the previous policy $ \pi_{\textrm{old}} $ can result in the updated diffusion policy performing worse than the previous one~\citep{schulman2015trust,achiam2017constrained}.
 Next, we will prove this formally.
 We note that this result has previously been established by \citep{achiam2017constrained} for the more general \ac{RL} setting.
 In this work, we extend this finding to the context of diffusion model fine-tuning.

-A key component of the proof relies on the distribution of states under the current policy, i.e., $d^{\pi}(s)$.
-In the case of diffusion models, the state transition kernel $P(s_{t+1} \mid s_t, a_t)$ is deterministic, because the next state consists of the action sampled from the previous state (Eq.~\ref{eq:mdp_formal}), i.e., $ P(s_{t+1} \mid s_t, a_t)=1$.
+A key component of the proof relies on the distribution of states under the current policy, i.e., $d^{\pi}(\mathbf{s })$.
+In the case of diffusion models, the state transition kernel $P(\mathbf{s_{t+1}} \mid \mathbf{s_t, a_t})$ is deterministic, because the next state consists of the action sampled from the previous state (Eq.~\ref{eq:mdp_formal}), i.e., $ P(\mathbf{s_{t+1}} \mid \mathbf{s_t, a_t})=1$.
 While the state transition kernel is deterministic, the distribution of states is stochastic, given that it depends on the action at time $t$, which is sampled from the policy (Eq.~\ref{eq:mdp_formal}).
-We define the state distribution as: \begin{definition} Given the distribution over contexts $\mathbf{c} \sim p(\mathbf{C})$, the (deterministic) distribution over time $t=\delta(t)$, and the diffusion policy $\pi$, the state distribution at time $t$ is:
+We define the state distribution as follows.

+\begin{definition} Given the distribution over contexts $\mathbf{c} \sim p(\mathbf{C})$, the (deterministic) distribution over time $t=\delta(t)$, and the diffusion policy $\pi$, the state distribution at time $t$ is:

 \end{definition} Subsequently, the normalized discounted state visitation distribution can be defined as: